 Healthcare Data – Healthcare data is too complicated, fragmented, and difficult to model within a unified data analytics model.
+The data are very sensitive and need to be secure making it harder to implement these models.

 EMR Issues – Most existing EHR/EMR systems are not designed with usability and clinical workflow in mind.
 As a result, these systems become obstacles for physicians and their patients, forcing physicians to work outside of working hours to complete documentation.
 Traditional EMR systems have limited or no decision support features to assist physicians/doctors in their assessment and clinical process.